 Serve...to divert disasters, put out fires, recognize and cultivate talent and ideas.

 Design career: 21 years corporate and independent design consulting, UX & ID emphasis

-Teaching, training & mentorship: Proposed, designed and taught courses at UGA, continued training and mentorship roles throughout my career
+Teaching, training & mentorship: Training and mentorship roles throughout my career.
+Proposed, designed and taught courses at University of Georgia.

-Academic: Self-proposed interdisciplinary degree, subsequent presentation and publications concerned with VR immersion.
+Academic: Self-proposed interdisciplinary degree, subsequent publications concerned with VR immersion.